pachadotdev/redatam-microdata/README.md

 - Mexico: 2000, 2010, 2020
 - Myanmar: 2014

-These datasets contain changes with respect to the originals and are available in RDS (R) and zipped CSV (multi-language).
 All the text variables were converted to UTF-8 and we provide the variables codification as metadata.